inclavare-containers/inclavare-containers/rune/README.md

 # rune announcement
-`rune` is a CLI tool for spawning and running enclaves in containers according to the OCI specificattion.
+`rune` is a CLI tool for spawning and running enclaves in containers according to the OCI specification.
 The codebase of `rune` is a fork of [runc](https://github.com/opencontainers/runc), so `rune` can be used as `runc` if enclave is not configured or available.

 # runc